-If you or loved one is in need of help with an ineffective assistance of counsel and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with an ineffective assistance of counsel and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 For cases in Colorado, please see our article on ineffective assistance of counsel in Colorado.

 2People v.
 Lewis (1990) 50 Cal.3d 262, 288. ("To establish entitlement to relief for [a California claim of] ineffective assistance of counsel the burden is on the defendant to show (1) trial counsel failed to act in the manner to be expected of reasonably competent attorneys acting as diligent advocates and (2) it is reasonably probable that a more favorable determination would have resulted in the absence of counsel's failings. ( People v.
 Pope (1979) 23 Cal.3d 412, 425 [152 Cal.Rptr.
 732, 590 P.2d 859, 2 A.L.R.4th 1]; People v.
 Fosselman (1983) 33 Cal.3d 572, 584 [189 Cal.Rptr.
 855, 659 P.2d 1144]; see also Strickland v.
 Washington (1984) 466 U.S. 668, 687-696 [80 L.Ed.2d 674, 693-699, 104 S.Ct.
 2052].)")